-Plaintiffs Budha Ismail Jam, Sidik Kasam Jam and Kashubhai Abhrambhai Manjalia are fishermen who reside at the fishing harbors (known as bunders) that are closest to the plant, located in between the Plant’s intake and outfall channels.
-The fishermen live with their families at the bunders for 8-9 months each year during the fishing season, and return to villages further inland during the monsoon season.
+Plaintiffs Budha Ismail Jam, Sidik Kasam Jam, and Kashubhai Abhrambhai Manjalia are fishermen who reside at the fishing harbors (known as bunders) closest to the plant, located in between the Plant’s intake and outfall channels.
+The fishermen live with their families at the bunders for eight to nine months each year during the fishing season and return to villages further inland during the monsoon season.
 Tragadi bunder is located directly next to the outfall channel, where enormous quantities of hot water used to cool the plant are discharged each day.
 Kotadi bunder is located next to the intake channel and close to the coal conveyor belt that transports coal from the port to the Plant.
-Plaintiff Ranubha Jadeja is a farmer form Navinal village whose farmland has been affected by the increasing salinity of the groundwater and the ash and dust from the plant.
+Plaintiff Ranubha Jadeja is a farmer from Navinal village whose farmland has been affected by the increasing salinity of the groundwater and the ash and dust from the plant.

-Additonally, ERI also represents the fishermen's organization, Machimar Adhikar Sangharsh Sangathan (Association for the Struggle for Fisherworkers’ Rights) (MASS) and the Navinal Panchayat (village), a local government entity.
+EarthRights also represents the fishermen’s organization, Machimar Adhikar Sangharsh Sangathan (Association for the Struggle for Fisherworkers’ Rights) (MASS), and the Navinal Panchayat (village), a local government entity.

 What does this lawsuit mean?
 Why does it matter?